 This is still a good deal, as long as you can keep your baggage to a minimum.
 But even with some fees, their fares are still cheaper than other airlines!

 Note: WOW Air operates a fleet of only 3 Airbus A320 aircraft.
 This means that if 1 breaks down, it can result in huge delays for the whole airline.
 And WOW Air isn’t part of an alliance, so they won’t be able to re-book you on a partner airline.
 But that’s part of the risk of flying a small, low-cost airline.

 That said, I think flying WOW Air would be an interesting experience!

 What If You’re Not in Washington – Baltimore or Boston?

 Remember, if you’re not in Washington – Baltimore or Boston, you could cheaply use points (like British Airways Avios) to get there.
 British Airways Avios are ideal for short-haul flights because they only charge 4,500 points 1-way for flights less than 649 miles, and 7,500 points for flights up to 1,149 miles.

 Or if you have the Southwest Companion Pass, you could fly to 1 of these airports very cheaply.
 That’s because with the Companion Pass, your companion flies with you for almost free on both paid and award tickets.

 Worst case, you could try to find a cheap paid ticket from your home airport to Washington – Baltimore or Boston.
 You’re saving so much money on the WOW Air ticket that it might be worth it!

 Which Card to Use?

-You can use your Chase Sapphire Preferred (which earns 2X points on travel), American Express Premier Rewards Gold (which earns 3X points on tickets booked directly with airlines), or Barclaycard Arrival Plus (which earns 2.2% cash back on travel).
+You can use your Chase Sapphire Preferred (which earns 2X points on travel), Premier Rewards Gold Card from American Express (which earns 3X points on tickets booked directly with airlines), or Barclaycard Arrival Plus World Elite Mastercard (which earns 2.1% cash back on travel).